 Macadam can be described as a construction material that is composed of layers of compacted broken stone, which are bound with tar or bitumen.
 If you need a permeable, SUDS-compliant system with a resin binding, Macadam can be used.

 For macadam base courses, the recommended depth is 50mm.

-Concrete is one among the most common building materials.
+Concrete is one the most used building materials worldwide.
 Concrete usage globally is more than double the amount of aluminum, wood, plastic, and steel combined.

 A concrete base, or binder course, can be used for a resin-bound system.
 However it is not permeable.
 It will need drainage and adequate fall for water to drain into the drainage.

 Concrete base courses should be built up with a C25 concrete smooth brushed concrete at a depth of 100mm.
 New concrete will require a primer.
 Concrete should also be fully cured before it is attached to a resin bound driveway.

 You need to make sure you do not place a new resin bound material on an existing binder or base course.
 These are: